The Carina Nebula more >>

 If the universe did not have a beginning, then the series of all past events in the universe would have to be infinite.
 But, logic teaches that the events we observe in the universe cannot go back to infinity for at least two reasons:

 Reason No. 1 — An Actual Infinity with Respect to a Series of Past Causal Events Would Result in Absurdities: Something is absurd when it is utterly or obviously illogical.
-In this case, when an actual infinity of a series of past causal events is contemplated, a number of absurdities are brought to light.
+In this case, when an actual infinity of a series of past causal events is contemplated, a number of absurdities come to light.
 For example, while we experience one year being added to the next and then to the next, trying to add to (or subtract from) an actual infinity is absurd.
 This is because if you add to an actual infinity you still have infinity and if you subtract from an actual infinity you still have an infinity.

-In a series of past events that proceed forward with the passage of time, one year is added to the next year, followed by the next year and so on.
+In a series of past causal events that proceed forward with the passage of time, one year is added to the next year, followed by the next year and so on.
 This is what we experience as each year passes in our lives.
-Since we are, in fact, able to add one year to the next year and then the next year, no actual infinity of years can truly exist, because you can not add anything to an actual infinity.
+Since we are, in fact, able to add one year to the next year and then the next year, no actual infinity of years can truly exist, because you can not add anything (even a year) to an actual infinity.

 “Imagine a library with an actually infinite number of books.
 Suppose further that there is an infinite number of red books and an infinite number of black books in the library.
 Does it really make sense to say that there are as many black books in the library as there are red and the black books together?
 Surely not.
 Furthermore, I could withdraw all the black books and not change the total holdings in the library.
 Let us also assume that each book has an actual infinite number of pages.
 There would be just as many pages in the first book in the library as there are in the entire, infinite collection.
 If someone reads the first book, she would read just as many pages as someone who read every page of every book in the library!”
 [J.P.
 Moreland, Scaling the Secular City, pg.
 23 (1987)]